 Organizing children’s craft supplies doesn’t have to be expensive!
 Here are 10 common items that you can reuse to help get you organized instead of throwing them away:

 Use jars for craft supplies so that you can see how much you have.
 As the picture above shows, using jars is a great way to display colorful supplies as part of your decor as well!

 2. Baby food containers

 I’m not specifically talking about baby food jars here, although those would work as well.
 I prefer to use Gerber’s plastic containers for storing my craft supplies.
 These rectangular containers come in 2.5 oz or 4 oz and have a snap-on lid.
-They stack well, and I love to keep googly eyes, sorted buttons and small craft balls in these.
+They stack well, and I love to keep googly eyes, sorted buttons, and small craft balls in them.

 3. Baby wipe containers

 Reuse an empty baby wipes container – with or without the lid – to store a variety of craft supplies.
 You can also use them as a child’s art box, filled with a variety of supplies for free art.